 - No TLS encryption between app and DB.

-- Over-granting privileges (
+- Over-granting privileges (GRANT ALL ON *.*).

-). - SQL injection from dynamic queries.
+- SQL injection from dynamic queries.

 - No audit logging for sensitive queries.